People’s rights to meaningful connection with others

 If you are interested more generally in what we expect care homes to deliver, our quality framework for care homes for adults and older people guides care home providers on what we look at when we inspect and the quality we expect from them.

 We expect people who live in care homes to be able to see their visitors at any time and without restriction.
 This includes outings from the home.
+Children and pets should be welcome to visit.

 Technology and meaningful contact

 People in Scotland who experience care are increasingly relying on digital connectivity and technology to support their wellbeing and daily activities, however, we recognise this may not meet needs for everyone.
-We have published a practice guide for care services on how technology and digital devices can be used to make a positive impact on health and wellbeing for people experiencing care
+We have published a practice guide for care services on how technology and digital devices can be used to make a positive impact on health and wellbeing for people experiencing care.

 What to do if you are unhappy